-'''

-otter grade -n demo -a dist/autograder/demo-autograder.zip --pdfs -v submissions/ipynbs
+otter grade -p submissions/ipynbs -a dist/autograder/demo-autograder.zip --pdfs -v

-'''

-(The -v flag is so that we get verbose output.)
-After this finishes running, there should be a new file and a new folder in the working directory: final\grades.csv and submission\pdfs.
+(The -v flag so that we get verbose output.)
+After this finishes running, there should be a new file and a new folder in the working directory: final_grades.csv and submission_pdfs.
 The former should contain the grades for each file, and should look something like this: